Slavery and Emancipation at Poplar Grove

 Freedom was not fully extended to slaves in New Hanover County until the fall of Wilmington and the surrounding area to the Union Army in February 1865.
 Few opportunities presented themselves for former slaves and state laws, such as the Black Codes, attempted to control the mobility of African Americans.
 Many freedmen faced the choice of destitution or working for their old masters as tenant farmers or sharecroppers.

 Several former Poplar Grove slaves remained on the plantation as tenants while choosing surnames to denote their new status and solidified family bonds that had been tenuous during the days of slavery.
-Rachel and Leah chose the surname Sidberry/Sidbury, while Leah’s son, Slave_Tree_Abel St. George, chose the surname St. George.
+Rachel and Leah chose the surname Sidberry/Sidbury, while Leah’s son, Abel, chose the surname St. George.
 Many of these surnames reflect how the relationships between slaves often crossed property boundaries: Foy, Nixon, Sidberry, St. George, Johnson, and Rederick.

 Included in a report from the 1898 Wilmington Race Riot Commission, “Wilmington’s African American population saw some gains in political office, but the area in which they saw the greatest advance was business … including shoemakers, carpenters, painters, masons, butchers, teachers, blacksmiths, barbers, wheelwrights, mechanics, and grocers” (32).